waybyte/logicromsdk/docs/book/quick_start.rst

 .. image:: ../_static/platformio-ide-embedded-menu.png

-4. Type "Logicrom" in the search box as shown, and click on "LOGICROM Development Platform".
+4. Type "Logicrom" in the search box as shown, and click on "Logicrom Development Platform".

 .. image:: ../_static/platformio-ide-logicrom-search.png

 5. On Logicrom Platform page, Click install button as shown.

-You have successfully installed LOGICROM Platform
+You have successfully installed Logicrom Platform

 .. image:: ../_static/platformio-ide-logicrom-finish.png